-Immigration services and benefits for U.S. Lawful Permanent Residents (LPRs) are provided by – U.S. Citizenship and Immigration Services (USCIS) having jurisdiction over the LPR’s residence.
+Immigration services and benefits for U.S. Lawful Permanent Residents (LPRs) are provided by – U.S. Citizenship and Immigration Services (USCIS).

 USCIS does not have an office in Riga, therefore, U.S. Embassy Riga can provide limited services for LPRs physically present in Latvia.
-The Consular Sectiofn of U.S. Embassy Riga can:
+The Consular Section of U.S. Embassy Riga can:

 - process applications for boarding foils;